net-lisias-ksp/Principia/Concepts.md

 * Reference frame fixing the surface of a celestial

+    The navball is similar to that of the stock KSP: the ground is brown and the sky is blue.
+The separation between the colours is parallel to the surface of the celestial below your vessel.
+The line from the N marker to the 180 marker is parallel to the North/South axis.

 * Non-rotating reference frame fixing the centre of a celestial

     The navball is painted light and dark grey.
 When using the unmodified stock game, the separation between the colors is parallel to the equator of Kerbin.
 When using RealSolarSystem the separation between the colours is parallel to the equator of the Earth and the line from the ♈ marker to the 12 marker is parallel to the line joining the Spring and Autumn equinoxes.
 In all cases, the navball is immobile with respect to distant stars.
 (Directions on this navball are given as [right ascensions](https://en.wikipedia.org/wiki/Right_ascension) in hours.)